taylorific/observability-training/slides.md

 The blackbox exporter uses the [multi-target exporter pattern](https://prometheus.io/docs/guides/multi-target-exporter/) to monitor the availability of multiple websites, APIs or network services from a single exporter instance.

-Multi-target exporters are used when you can't (or shouldn't) run an exporter directly on a device.
+Multi-target exporters are used when you can't (orshouldn't) run an exporter directly on a device.

 ---
 hideInToc: true